Montana/manifest/README.md

 ![ppc64lenode](ppc64lenode.png)

-> We are pulling from ppc64le/node in DockerHub
+> We are pulling from ppc64le/node in DockerHub.

 In both cases, you get reliable results, pulling from various images you can expect the same thing.